MaxtonN/CPSC3720SemsterProject/README.md

 Client Service - Port 6001: Endpoints for ticket purchasing and event viewing LLM-Driven Booking - Port 8080: Parses the language entered in the chatbox for the AI.

-**Installation & Setup Instructions**
-After cloning the repository, go to each microservice and run npm install Go to admin-service, client-service, user-authentication, llm-driven-booking, front-end and in each run npm install
+**Installation & Setup Instructions for Running Locally** After cloning the repository, run the command "npm install" in both the frontend and backend directories.
+Next, start the backend by running the command "node server.js" in each microservice (admin-service, client-service, llm-driven-booking, and user-authentication)
+You can then start the frontend by going to the frontend directory and running the command "npm start" Finally, you must create a .env file in the user-authentications and llm-driven-booking.
+The former will contain the variable 'JWT_SECRET' with a key of your choosing.
+The later will contain the variable 'OPENAI_API_KEY' which you will have to give a value obtained using the openAI website.

 **Environment Variables Setup**
 The user-authentication/.env and llm-driven-booking/.env need to be set up and configured to your preference for security.